 We estimate our income taxes based on the various jurisdictions where we conduct business.
 Significant judgment is required in determining our worldwide income tax provision.
 The calculation of our tax liabilities involves dealing with uncertainties in the application of complex tax rules and the potential for future adjustment of our uncertain tax positions by the United States Internal Revenue Service or other taxing jurisdictions.
-We estimate our current tax liability and assess temporary differences that result from differing treatments of certain items for tax and accounting purposes.
-These differences result in deferred tax assets and liabilities, which we show on our balance sheet.
+We estimate our current tax liabilities, which we show on our balance sheet.
 We must then assess the likelihood that our deferred tax assets will be realized.
-To the extent we believe that realization is not likely, we establish a valuation allowance or increase this allowance in an accounting period, we record a corresponding tax expense in our statement of operations.
+To the extent we believe that realization is not likely, we establish a valuation allowance.
+When we establish a valuation allowance or increase this allowance in an accounting period, we record a corresponding tax expense in our statement of operations.

-At July 31, 2014, we had net deferred tax assets of \$72 million which included a valuation allowance of \$24 million for loss and tax credit carryforwards related to state tax credits, state capital and operating losses, and foreign losses.
+At July 31, 2015, we had net deferred tax assets of \$185 million which included a valuation allowance of \$30 million for loss and tax credit carryforwards related to state tax credits, state capital and operating losses, and foreign losses.
 We recorded the valuation allowance to reflect uncertainties about whether we will be able to utilize some of our deferred tax assets before they expire.
 While we believe our current valuation allowance is sufficient, we could in the future be required to increase the valuation allowance to take into account additional deferred tax assets that we may be unable to realize.
 We assess the need for an adjustment to the valuation allowance on a quarterly basis.
 The assessment is based on our estimates of future sources of taxable income for the jurisdictions in which we operate and the periods over which our deferred tax assets will be realizable.
 See Note 10 to the financial statements in Item 8 of this Annual Report for more information.